 Oil on Canvas | Alla Prima | 16” x 20”

 When I began this painting, I stood between two subjects: a bison or a bull.
 The bison represented Utah, where I was raised.
 The bull, Mexico, where I was born.
-I painted the bull, not for everyone else, not for acceptance, but for myself.
-That choice contains part of my current work, learning to stop translating, stope performing, stop trying to fit in, and paint from the fire I carry inside.
+I painted the bull, not for acceptance, not for anyone else, but for myself.
+That choice contains the heart of this work, learning to stop translating, stop performing, stop trying to fit in, and paint from the fire I carry inside.

 La Vigilancia